 The click has fixed something wrong with me before.

 Something that always made me want to throw Snippy out of windows and off bridges is finally gone.
 I mean I still want to throw Snippy off bridges and all, but nowhere as bad as before.

 Captain would always be there when I want to try to throw Snippy away the most-est.

 I always listen to Captain.
-Captain is wise and timeless and magical.
+My Messiah is wise and timeless and magical.